tsykoduk/greg.nokes.name/_posts/2022-08-25-heroku-free.md

 Still rampant with abuse.

 I'm personally going to pour one out for the death of Heroku 2.0, and the birth of Heroku 3.0.
-This does not mean that I *disagree* with this decision.
+This does not mean that I *disagree* with the decision to turn off free.
 After all, I gave up any agency I had in the direction of Heroku when I [left](https://greg.nokes.name/2022/06/14/a-decade-at-heroku/).

 More importantly, I have a feeling that given the cold, hard facts this was the best option to move Heroku forward.
 They have taken the bold step of publishing their [roadmap publicly](https://github.com/heroku/roadmap).
 We can all watch along as they evolve the platform into it's next version.
 And I am cheering them on.
 Heroku is a magical place, and the humans that build it are amazing folks.